rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/index.md

 We will not cover how to login to your SCINet account or troubleshoot individual account access problems during this session.
 If you are having trouble accessing your account please plan to attend Session 0.
 If you are new to working in an HPC environment attending Session 2 first will be helpful but not required.

 <br>
-### Session 4: Tutorial: Computational Reproducibility Tools (Conda environments, Docker and Singularity containers)
+### Session 4: Tutorial: Computational Reproducibility Tools (Git/Github, Conda, Docker/Singularity containers)

-**Friday August 28, 11am - 12:15pm MDT**<br>
+**Friday August 28, 10:30am - 12:30pm MDT**<br>
 **Registration Required:** [https://www.zoomgov.com/meeting/register/vJItdOugqjMjHx3Cb7qwMCGtE6Wv38MFHos](https://www.zoomgov.com/meeting/register/vJItdOugqjMjHx3Cb7qwMCGtE6Wv38MFHos)<br>
-**Prerequisites:** basic linux, have a SCINet account and be able to login ([apply for an account here](https://scinet.usda.gov/signup/))
+**Prerequisites:** basic linux, create a free Github account for yourself and remember your username/password, have a SCINet account and be able to login ([apply for an account here](https://scinet.usda.gov/signup/))

-This interactive follow-along session will demonstrate how to use the Conda package/environment management system on the Ceres HPC system.
-We will cover how to access or install Conda on Ceres, how to use Conda to download software on Ceres, how to use Conda environments to document all the software you are using and eliminate dependency issues, and how to save your Conda environment details to a specification file so that you can quickly recreate your complete software environment for any project.
+This interactive follow-along session will demonstrate how to use Git/Github, the Conda package/environment management system, and Docker/Singularity containers on the Ceres HPC system.
+During the Git/Github portion we will cover how to copy an existing Github repo to your SCINet/Ceres account, make a change to the repo locally, push the repo online to your own Github account, and how to pull request your changes to get them incorporated into the original repo.
+The Conda portion will cover how to access or install Conda on Ceres, how to use Conda to download software on Ceres, how to use Conda environments to document all the software you are using and eliminate dependency issues, and how to save your Conda environment details to a specification file so that you can quickly recreate your complete software environment for any project.
 We will also cover how containers can allow your codes to run successfully on different operating systems, how to use (and create) a Docker image, and how to use Singularity on the Ceres HPC to run a container from a Docker image.

 We will not cover basic linux, how to login to your SCINet account, or troubleshoot individual account access problems during this session.
 If you are having trouble accessing your account please plan to attend Session 0.
 If you need basic linux help or are new to working in an HPC environment please plan to first attend Session 2.

 <br>
 ### Session 5: Tutorial: Distributed Machine Learning: Using Gradient Boosting to Predict NDVI Dynamics

-**Friday August 28, 12:30pm - 2:30pm MDT**<br>
+**Friday August 28, 1:00pm - 2:30pm MDT**<br>
 **Registration Required:** [https://www.zoomgov.com/meeting/register/vJIsfuuppj8iHCnvY0oCa9-_g22XBVc3d0I](https://www.zoomgov.com/meeting/register/vJIsfuuppj8iHCnvY0oCa9-_g22XBVc3d0I)<br>
 **Prerequisites:** basic Python and basic HPC skill helpful (expertise not required), have a SCINet account and be able to login ([apply for an account here](https://scinet.usda.gov/signup/))